Shapley values and machine learning to characterize metamaterials for seismic applications: MACHINE LEARNING AND DEEP LEARNING MODELS

-The \emph{linear regression} models built separately for QoIs.
-Both models are trained by adding third degree polynomial features, as yielded the optimum results.
-The losses for subsets are calculated as square root of mean squared error.
-The \emph{first frequency cut-off point prediction} model yields the training RMSE loss as 3.71, where validation RMSE is 3.21.
-For the testing subset, the RMSE value and $R^2$ score are 3.76 and 0.8996, respectively.
-For the \emph{band-gap width prediction} model, the training RMSE loss is 9.57, followed by 10.2 as validation loss.
-The testing RMSE is obtained as 8.57. $R^2$ score of the model is 0.8893.
-Unlike the Bragg scattering model, these models does not indicate over-fitting or poor accuracy.
+Separate \emph{linear regression} models were constructed for each QoI.
+Optimal performance was achieved by augmenting both models with third-degree polynomial features.
+Subsequently, the square root of the mean square error (RMSE) was computed for each subset.
+For the \emph{first frequency cut-off point prediction} model, the training RMSE loss was 3.71, with a validation RMSE of 3.21.
+On the testing subset, the RMSE value was 3.76, accompanied by an $R^2$ score of 0.8996.
+Further, for the \emph{band-gap width prediction} model, the training RMSE loss was 9.57, with a validation RMSE of 10.2.
+The testing RMSE was 8.57, with an $R^2$ score of 0.8893.
+Notably, unlike the Bragg scattering model, these models exhibited neither overfitting nor compromised accuracy.

-Two \emph{random forest regressor} models were built by cross validation and hyper-parameter tuning.
-The hyper-parameter tuning is done for maximum tree depth and number of estimators.
-The changes in loss with hyper-parameter tuning are given in \textbf{Fig.~\ref{fig:loss_hist_lr_hyper}} for both models.
-The loss is presented in terms of the square root of MSE loss.
-For the \emph{first frequency cut-off point prediction} model, for a model with 8 as maximum tree depth and 800 as number of estimators, testing subset yields the RMSE value as 1.65 and $R^2$ score as 0.9825.
-For the \emph{band-gap width prediction} model, for a model with 12 as maximum tree depth and 1500 as number of estimators, the testing loss is found to be 3.55, while the $R^2$ score is 0.9827.
+Two \emph{random forest regressor} models were developed using cross-validation and hyper-parameter tuning, focusing on optimizing the maximum tree depth and the number of estimators (i.e., number of trees).
+The results of the hyper-parameter tuning, illustrating the changes in the loss for both models, are depicted in \textbf{Fig.~\ref{fig:loss_hist_lr_hyper}}, with loss values presented as RMSE.
+In the \emph{first frequency cut-off point prediction}, a model configured with a maximum tree depth of 8 and 800 estimators achieved an RMSE value of 1.65 and an $R^2$ score of 0.9825 on the test set.
+On the other hand, in the \emph{band-gap width prediction}, employing a model with a maximum tree depth of 12 and 1500 estimators resulted in an RMSE of 3.55, with an associated $R^2$ score of 0.9827.